awsdocs/aws-greengrass-developer-guide/doc_source/lra-cli.md

-# How to Configure Local Resource Access Using the AWS Command Line Interface<a name="lra-cli"></a>
+# How to configure local resource access using the AWS command line interface<a name="lra-cli"></a>

 This feature is available for AWS IoT Greengrass Core v1\.3 and later\.

 To use a local resource, you must add a resource definition to the group definition that is deployed to your Greengrass core device\.
 The group definition must also contain a Lambda function definition in which you grant access permissions for local resources to your Lambda functions\.
-For more information, including requirements and constraints, see [Access Local Resources with Lambda Functions and Connectors](access-local-resources.md)\.
+For more information, including requirements and constraints, see [Access local resources with Lambda functions and connectors](access-local-resources.md)\.

 This tutorial describes the process for creating a local resource and configuring access to it using the AWS Command Line Interface \(CLI\)\.
-To follow the steps in the tutorial, you must have already created a Greengrass group as described in [Getting Started with AWS IoT Greengrass](gg-gs.md)\.
+To follow the steps in the tutorial, you must have already created a Greengrass group as described in [Getting started with AWS IoT Greengrass](gg-gs.md)\.

-For a tutorial that uses the AWS Management Console, see [How to Configure Local Resource Access Using the AWS Management Console](lra-console.md)\.
+For a tutorial that uses the AWS Management Console, see [How to configure local resource access using the AWS Management Console](lra-console.md)\.

-## Create Local Resources<a name="lra-cli-create-resources"></a>
+## Create local resources<a name="lra-cli-create-resources"></a>

 First, you use the `[CreateResourceDefinition](https://docs.aws.amazon.com/greengrass/latest/apireference/createresourcedefinition-post.html)` command to create a resource definition that specifies the resources to be accessed\.
 In this example, we create two resources, `TestDirectory` and `TestCamera`: